Landshut tips

 One of the highlights of the Landshut Wedding is the bridal couple entering the city, accompanied by hundreds of participants in historical costumes.
 Spectators are taken back to the 15th century and can experience the festival up close.

 The Landshut Wedding takes place every four years and attracts thousands of visitors from all over the world.
-It's an event not to be missed if you're in the region.
+It is an event you should not miss if you are in the region.
+The next Landshut Wedding will take place from June 25.06th to July 18.07.2027th, XNUMX

 Landshut insider tips